-RCMP Musical Ride coming to Fort Sask in August - FortSaskOnline.com
+RCMP Musical Ride coming back - FortSaskOnline.com

 "I think it's always exciting when the RCMP Musical Ride comes to Fort Saskatchewan," said mayor Gale Katchur.

-In their presentation, the rotary club asked the city to cover around $4200 in costs for facility rental, ground grooming and staff.
-The Musical Ride will be a part of the club's Rotary River Valley Festival, with the entire cost of hosting the event around $20,000.
+In their presentation, the rotary club asked the city to cover around $4,200 in costs for facility rental, ground grooming and staff.
+The musical ride will be a part of the club's Rotary River Valley Festival, with the entire cost of hosting the event around $20,000.

 "The RCMP Musical Ride is quite an attraction for the region.
 In 2010, there was quite a crowd for it, so I anticipate for 2019 it will have excellent attendance," added Katchur.
 "I think council just needs a little bit of time to think about the request and it will come back to council in a couple of weeks."